 Encourage organizational fluidity by cultivating a flexible structure that facilitates swift adaptation, fosters cross-functional collaboration, and enables efficient resource allocation.
 A well-designed job architecture feeding into digitally-enabled skills-based talent practices such as an internal talent marketplace can give you an edge.
 Culture also plays a critical role.

 Create forward-looking performance metrics that prioritize future potential and adaptability.
-We tend to use historical indicators such as the number of deals closed or the quality of pieces produced for performance appraisals.
+We use historical indicators such as the number of deals closed or the quality of pieces produced for performance appraisals.
 These might not be the best indicators anymore if HR wants to continue raising its contribution to future business success.